-MRFilms is a production services company based in Cape Town with over 28 years’ experience, making us one of the original OG’s in the South African film industry.
-We specialise in making memorable, moving content with a friendly “make-things-happen” attitude.
+MR Film is a service Production Company in South Africa based in beautiful Cape Town.
+With over 28 years of experience in film production and video production services, we specialise in making memorable, moving content with a friendly “make-things-happen” attitude.

 Okay.
 This is a complicated one.
 An expression of agreement.
 Or a greeting.
 Or a way of saying goodbye.
 Or a way of saying “Okay, sure.”
 Or a way of … forget it.

 Very fancy.
 A word normally utilised by well-kept women with French manicures who will never, ever understand the off-side rule.
 Use the word if you must (it feels nice in the mouth), but aggressively avoid these women.

 Hangover.
 Usage: “Jeez, I had too many dops last night.
 I’ve got a hectic babbelas.”

 Gross, disgusting.
 “Check, that guy is picking his nose.”
 “Siff, boet.”

 Term used for a type of homeless person in Cape Town.
 Originates from “berg”, which is the Afrikaans word for mountain, referring to the homeless people who used to live on Table Mountain but who now live mainly in the city.
 Pronounce the harsh “g” as if you’ve swallowed an insect and are trying to clear it from your throat.